Iadademstat

 In part of the SCLC tumors, the oncogenic program depends on binding of LSD1 to a transcription factor called INSM1.
 Again, anchoring occurs through the SNAG-domain.
 Recruitment of LSD1 by INSM1 reduces the expression of NOTCH1 and HES1 in SCLC cells.
 This in turn leads to up-regulation of ASCL1 and NEUROD1, which act as oncogenes and drive tumor progression in this cancer type.
 Iadademstat impairs the binding between LSD1 and INSM1 and allows for the restoration of NOTCH1 and HES1 expression and reduces that of ASCL1 and NEUROD1.
 This can produce strong and long-lasting tumor regression (2).

 Oryzon has performed a Phase IIa clinical trial with iadademstat in combination with platinum/etoposide in second line SCLC patients (CLEPSIDRA study).
-Data were reported at several conferences last year.
-The obtained data will inform further future trials in this indication.
+Iadademstat is currently being evaluated in a collaborative Phase II basket study with the Fox Chase Cancer Center (FCCC) in combination with paclitaxel in relapsed/refractory neuroendocrine carcinomas.

 Iadademstat also acts as an immunomodulator and was found to enhance the expression of genes of the mayor histocompatibility complex 1 (MHC-1) in some AML types, which can increase the visibility of cancer cells to the immune system.
-Combination of iadademstat with check-point inhibitors was also shown to be a promising avenue to treat so-called immunological cold solid tumors.
+Combination of iadademstat with immune check-point inhibitors (ICI) was also shown to be a promising avenue to treat so-called immunological cold solid tumors, and the company is preparing a new trial in combination with ICI in SCLC.

 (1) Maes et al., Cancer Cell 2018 Mar 12; 33 (3): 495-511.e12.doi: 10.1016 / j.ccell.2018.02.002.